Going solar is easy and can save you a lot of money. But that doesn’t mean your choice of solar installer is a decision

 There’s a term in the solar industry for companies that chase incentives.
 It’s called ‘riding the solar-coaster.’
-Out-of-state companies will show up in a state when the incentives are hot and will quickly depart as soon as the incentives cool off a bit.
+Companies from the coasts will show up in a state when the incentives are hot and will quickly depart as soon as the incentives cool off a bit.
 What does that mean for you, the customer?
-It means your solar company that made lots of promises to you might not be around for long after the Illinois incentives scale back.
+It means your solar company that made lots of promises to you might not be around for long after incentives scale back.

 That’s why it’s so important to work with a local company when you’re going solar.
 You’re making a multi-decade investment in your home and you’ll probably want to work with someone who’s also in it for the long haul.
 The best solar installer you can find will be a local company with world-class expertise.

 Certasun is a locally-owned solar company based in Buffalo Grove, IL, about 45 minutes north of Chicago.
 Our management team is entirely local to the area and lives in Glencoe, Chicago, Evanston, and Arlington Heights.

 5. Work with solar experts

 How does net metering work?
 How are the Illinois SRECs calculated?
 What’s the Wisconsin Focus on Energy rebate?
 What type of panel is best for my roof?
 How much money do you think I’ll save each month?
 How big an offset can I get?

 Going solar is easy, but that doesn’t mean you won’t (or shouldn’t) ask questions.
 And you definitely want your solar installer to be able to answer them!
 Not only do smart answers provide helpful information, but they also suggest that the team that’s going to be installing your system has its act together.